M62 Hunting rifle.

 When it comes to the finish on these rifles, it is very much the same as with the M55.
 It looks very ordinary and there is no luxury at all.
 The M62 used ordinary Mauser M98 actions and they were delivered in 308 Winchester and 30-06.

 The serial numbers on the M62 should according to some literature start with 1474 and end with 1505.
-My rifles tell me different.
+These rifles tell me different.